osama-fahd/UNIT-PROJECT-3/README.md

 ## Additional Features
-- **Punlic Routines**: A  list of routines that all users can explore and benefit from them.
+- **Public Routines**: A  list of routines that all users can explore and benefit from them.

 ## Use Case